Home » Non-Sweet Fruits: What Are They? Are They Actually That Healthy?

 This is a common belief and is simply not true.
 Vegetable fruits can be a valuable addition to the human diet, especially in temperate climates.
 However, they are not more healthy for humans than sweet fruits!

 Fruits have evolved as the plant part that ensures seed dispersal by fruit-consuming animals (frugivores).
-The sweet sugar (energetic nutrition) of fruits is the pay-off for the mobilization offered by the animals.
+The sweet sugar (which is energetic nutrition) of fruits is the payoff for the mobilization offered by the animals.

 Eating fruit is a symbiosis between plants and fruit-consuming animals.
 But it is important to note that only the animal that is a matching seed disperser – the ones that have co-evolved with a particular fruit as a food source.

-Why is this relevant when we look at the health benefits of different fruits?
-Because plants do evolve toxic defense within their fruits against the “wrong” fruit consumers – in the case of “bird fruits”, we are those wrong consumers.
+Why is this relevant when we look at the health benefits of different types of fruits?
+Because plants do evolve toxic defense within their fruits against the “wrong” fruit consumers – in the case of “bird fruits,” we are those wrong consumers.
+And in the case of the non-sweet fruits, they naturally contained such toxins.
+Again, non-sweet fruits have not coevolved with primates!

 Most fruits from temperate climate have evolved as bird foods

-Most wild-type fruits in temperate zones (including temperate sweet-sour fruits and vegetable fruits) are not sweet but perfect bird food.
+Most wild-type fruits, except for some sweet berries, in temperate zones are naturally acidic and are originally food sources for birds.
 This is because birds do not have sweet receptors like mammals and eat most of the canopy berries in a temperate climate.

-The crabapple – the original apple – is tiny and very sour.
+The crabapple – the original apple – is tiny and very acidic.

 Most temperate fruits we know today originally evolved with birds as their fruit-disperser.
 This is why they are not sweet (Except for nectar-eating species, birds cannot taste sweetness, but acidic taste).